Carnagion/dissertation/diss/diss.typ

 // TODO: Improve wording of this section if necessary

-The objective function used in the model (@objective-function) minimises total delay and CTOT violations, whose individual costs are given by @delay-cost and @ctot-violation-cost respectively.
+The objective function -- @objective-function -- minimises total delay and CTOT violations, whose individual costs are given by @delay-cost and @ctot-violation-cost respectively.
+The individual cost functions $c_d (i)$ and $c_v (i)$ are linearized according to the time-indexed formulations described above.

 @scheduled-time and @deice-time define the scheduled landing or take-off time and the de-ice time (if applicable) for an aircraft.